 IMMA Collection Freud Project, 2016 – 2021

-This research project is rooted in the IMMA Collection: Freud Project, which presents 29 paintings and 16 works on paper in this exhibition.
+The IMMA Collection: Freud Project presents 29 paintings and 8 works on paper in this exhibition.
 Freud is widely recognised as one of the greatest realist painters of the twentieth century, renowned for his intimate, honest, often visceral portrayal of the human form.
 He changed the way we see portraiture and the nude in art.
 The works in this exhibition, mainly dating from 1970 onwards, explore several of the artist’s key themes such as portraiture, self-portraiture, still-life, animals and nature.
 They include portraits of his family, other artists, an art writer, his art dealer, business people and his doctor.
 The loans also reflect his friendships and contacts within the racing world, his love of horses and dogs, his interest in the physical and psychological relationships between human and animal sitters, his studio and garden.

 Tuesday 11:30 - 17:30